 GRI 102-1, GRI 102-2, GRI 102-6, GRI 102-7, GRI 102-9

-50Hertz operates one of Europe’s most modern electricity transmission grids in northern and eastern Germany, thereby ensuring some 18 million people are supplied with electricity – 24 hours a day, 365 days a year.
-In 10 locations, 50Hertz acts as an interface between energy producers on the one hand and both distribution grid operators and major consumers on the other with 1,265 employees to supply electricity around the clock.
-50Hertz operates 10,380 kilometres of lines and coordinates the electricity market players in the grid area, manages and coordinates balancing groups and puts electricity from renewable energies that is not directly sold onto the electricity exchange.
-In order to help successfully shape the energy transition and reach its self-defined goal of being able to cover the electricity consumption in its grid area with 100% renewable energy by 2032, 50Hertz is developing innovative solutions to aid the system and market integration of volatile renewable energies.
+50Hertz operates one of Europe’s most modern electricity transmission grids.
+Its grid runs across the north and east of Germany, supplying electricity to around 18 million people around the clock.
+Spread across ten sites, 50Hertz’s 1,388 employees act as the interface between electricity generators on the one hand and distribution system operators and major consumers on the other.
+50Hertz operates 10,325 kilometres of lines and acts as a coordinator for every electricity market player within its grid area; it manages and coordinates balancing groups and offers up unsold electricity from renewable energy sources for sale on the power exchange.
+In order to successfully help shape the energy transition and achieve its own objective of covering 100% of the energy demand across its grid area with renewable energy by 2032, 50Hertz develops innovative solutions for the system and the market integration of intermittent renewable energy.

-We develop, build and maintain our transmission grid according to long term needs.
-We heavily invest in the integration of renewable energy, the development of an offshore high-voltage grid and the construction of interconnectors to facilitate the integration of the European energy market.
-By doing so, Elia Group drives the transition to tomorrow’s energy system.
+We develop, build and maintain our transmission grid in line with the needs of society and by taking a long-term view of these needs.
+We focus on the integration of renewable energy, the development of an offshore high-voltage grid and the construction of interconnectors to speed up the development of an integrated European electricity market.

-50Hertz makes its infrastructure available to all market players in a transparent, non-discriminatory way.
-Digitalisation and the latest technologies offer market players new opportunities to optimise their electricity management by selling their surplus energy or temporarily reducing consumption.
-We develop services and mechanisms allowing the market to trade on different platforms, which promotes economic competitiveness and the wellbeing of society.
+We offer up access to our infrastructure to all market participants in a transparent and non-discriminatory manner.
+Digitalisation and the arrival of new technology offer market participants new possibilities for optimising their electricity management by selling any excess energy they produce or temporarily reducing their energy consumption.
+We develop services and mechanisms that enable market trading to occur via different platforms.
+This contributes to economic competitiveness and benefits society.
+Wettbewerbsfähigkeit und zum Wohl der Gesellschaft bei.

 GRI 102-3, GRI 102-4